Pantry Perfect

 For even more in-depth home remodeling articles visit our Index to Articles.

-Some Good Pantry Tips
+Some Pretty Good Pantry Tips

 "On high shelves, store boxes on their sides so their labels can be more easily read through the shelf mesh from below."